tringi/rwspinlock/README.md

 cycles can simple bitmap allocator do, if every operation is locked. **NOTE:** We are measuring the performance difference of the lock, not the allocator.

-Compile and change the `bool custom` parameter to choose the algorithm, or download the EXE and run it with `srw` (SRWLOCK), `cs` (CRITICAL_SECTION) or `spinlock` (RwSpinLock) parameter.
+Compile and change the `algorithm` variable to choose the algorithm, or download the EXE and run it with `srw` (SRWLOCK), `cs` (CRITICAL_SECTION) or `spinlock` (RwSpinLock) parameter.

 ### Results